juanca/blog/README.md

 ## Behavioral Component

 A behavioral component is known as **stateful** or **impure** because it is derived from the `props` passed in and some hidden variables within the component.
-Although it is not a presentation component, it is still considered **dumb** because it never directly accesses the store.
 In order to introduce `state` into a component, the component needs to inherit from the `React.Component` in order to take advantage of the [React component lifecycle](https://facebook.github.io/react/docs/react-component.html).
 This can be achieved by modifying the original presentational component or wrapping the original presentational component.
 Normally, behavioral components are perfect opportunities to implement **higher-order components**.
-A higher-order component is the technique of wrapping the original presentational component to produce a new component.
+A higher-order component is the technique of using a component to produce a new component.

 Whenever a component needs to do more than just displaying data, a behavior component would suffice.